 Two playgrounds, both covered with shade canopies, offer many types of play apparatus.
 The larger playground is a Universal Access playground that can be used by all different levels of ability.
 The playground, named Caitlyn’s Corral, is in memory of Caitlyn Munson.

 Enjoy walking, running, inline skating, or recreational cycling on the paved pathways.
+Skateboarding is not allowed.
 Pets are welcome, but must be on a leash no longer than six feet.

 A half-mile loop trail offers several fitness stations, including a balance station, lower body warm-up, bench stepper, torso stability station, upper body warm-up, standing push-up, forearm rolls, upper body strengthening station, and lower body stretching station.